Zhang Zhaohuan: Career

 Besides his recognized excellence and contributions in biostatistics, his research interests also included other broadly defined areas of preventive medicine and public health.
 The research projects he led, and the scientific publications he produced, were also in occupational epidemiology, women and children's health, geriatrics, infectious diseases such as measles and tuberculosis.
 He published more than 300 scientific papers and textbooks, many of which were highly regarded and are still in use in China.

 Zhang supervised many graduate students at Master or Ph.D level, who now work in universities, government agencies, and pharmaceutical companies in the United States, Canada, England, Australia and China.

 Zhang’s passion in research and teaching did not end with his retirement in 1991.
 Instead, he continued supervising graduate students, providing consultation service to various institutions across China, and collaborating in a number of research projects.
 He earned his reputation and respect by his dedication and scholarly distinction.

-Personal life
+Personal life and death

-Prof Zhang is survived by his son in China and a daughter who now lives in the USA.
-His wife Cao, Huizhu (曹惠珠) had worked in Shanghai Medical College and passed away on August 12, 2020.
+Zhang died in 2005.
+He was by his wife, Cao Huizhu (曹惠珠), who worked at Shanghai Medical College.
+She died on August 12, 2020.